docb/dbRackSequencer/README.md

   - This turns the shift register into a linear feedback shift register LFSR (see e.g. wikipedia).
   - A polyphonic feedback tab input can be used to set the tabs.
   - The feedback is only active if the On button on right side of the input is on.
+- By default, the CV outputs will only be updated if a clock signal arrives.
+This can be changed in the menu by check the "Instant" item.
+Then the CV is always calculated, but it will cost about 0.7% more CPU.

 NB: this module needs a bunch of tutorials or may be better taking a walk ....

+Here is an example how to use the Klee without a quantizer connected to the CV outputs but still staying in a scale.
+With a script (can be run with `node klee.js` in the project root if node.js is installed) there are precomputed scales which would occur if only three values of 16 are not zero.
+It shows that e.g 2-5-9 and its octaves make a major scale 0,2,4,5,7,9,11:

 ### M851
 ![](images/M851.png?raw=true)